boje/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

 :::tip Optimizing your incremental model

 For more complex incremental models that make use of Common Table Expressions (CTEs), you should consider the impact of the position of the `is_incremental()` macro on query performance.
 In some warehouses, filtering your records early can vastly improve the run time of your query!
+Example above only include bigger then last `event_time`.
+If the timestamp is in yyyy-mm-dd and that will be loaded more then one time per day this could potential exclude to many rows.

 :::